-Just ten miles away lies Ciudad Oculta—the Hidden City.
+Just 10 miles away lies Ciudad Oculta—the Hidden City.
 This is a city within a city, a district of Buenos Aires with 16,000 inhabitants.
 Those living in Ciudad Oculta live in the most severe poverty with no hope of recovery.
 The area has been hit with an overwhelming plague of addiction to a highly toxic form of cocaine called paco.
-Paco may be made in different ways, the main one of which is to mix raw coca paste with kerosene or another solvent, and then smoke it.
+Paco may be made in different ways, mainly by mixing raw coca paste with kerosene or another solvent, and then smoking it.

-A economic crisis in 2000-2001 and porous borders with Paraguay, Brazil, Bolivia and other South American countries set the stage for an increase in drug trafficking and consumption in Argentina.
+A economic crisis in the early years of this century and porous borders with Paraguay, Brazil, Bolivia and other South American countries set the stage for an increase in drug trafficking and consumption in Argentina.
 With economic hardships increasing, those already in the lower economic echelons could be exploited by a drug dealer with a product to move.
-It’s estimated that four million people in Buenos Aires along live in poverty.
+It’s estimated that 4 million people in Buenos Aires live in poverty.
 Many of these poverty-stricken people began to resort to drug use to allay their desperation.

 At the same time, the United States was applying pressure on the Mexican government to break up the powerful drug cartels that were moving cocaine, heroin, methamphetamine and marijuana into the U.S. As Mexican law enforcement began to damage the cartels’ business, the heads of the cartels began to look for new channels of manufacture and transport.

 The drug lords of Colombia, responsible for the production of thousands of tons of cocaine each year, began to feel the pressure of the Drug War in their country as well.
 Coca crops were sprayed or burned.
 Key personnel were lost.
 They had to find a way to continue to manufacture cocaine and get the product out of the country to the U.S. and Europe, huge consumer markets.

 Some of these drug traffickers found their relief in Argentina.